-The City Status campaign continues to progress, significant backing has now been secured from a number are range of organisations including KM Group, BAE systems, MHS Homes, Asda, Sainsburys, Christian Salvesen, Swain Haulage, Hochiki Europe, Peel Ports, Nordic, Ward Homes, Arriva and Veolia.
-A recent telephone survey to gauge public support resulted in 67% supporting the bid and only 10% against.
+The City Status campaign continues to progress, significant backing has now been secured from range of organisations including KM Group, BAE systems, MHS Homes, Asda, Sainsburys, Christian Salvesen, Swain Haulage, Hochiki Europe, Peel Ports, Nordic, Ward Homes, Arriva and Veolia.
+A recent telephone survey to gauge public support resulted in 67% supporting the bid.
 Expenditure to date has been just over £11k.